RivaD2/node-app/node-app/notes.md

 /*

-    ****'process' is a global obj in node that gives us access to current process**
+    **process' is a global obj in node that gives us access to current process**

-        - this process obj has a prop called env which gives us environment vars
+        - This process obj has a prop called env which gives us environment vars
-        - there is a standard env var called ENV
+        - There is a standard env var called ENV
-        - if it is not set, it will return undefined
+        - If it is not set, it will return undefined
-        - we can set this to staging, testing or production*/
+        - We can set this to staging, testing or production*/
     //Ex 1: console.log(`NODE_ENV: ${process.env.NODE_ENV}`);
     /*another way to get current environment is the app object:
-        -this method uses env var to detect the current environment -if env var is not set, it will return DEVELOPMENT by default -app.get('env')
+        - This method uses env var to detect the current environment
+        - If env var is not set, it will return DEVELOPMENT by default
+        - app.get('env')
-        -Ex 2: console.log(`app:${app.get('env')}`);
+        - Ex 2: console.log(`app:${app.get('env')}`);
-        - we want to enable logging of http requests only on development machine so, I need to say when to turn it on.
+        - We want to enable logging of http requests only on development machine so, I need to say when to turn it on.
         For example, when using morgan, I can say:

-    `if(app.get('env') === 'development') {
+    if(app.get('env') === 'development') {
             app.use(morgan('tiny'));
             debug('Morgan enabled');
-        }`
+        }

-    -SO now if I set my environment var in terminal to production, and run app again, morgan will not be enabled.
+    - SO now if I set my environment var in terminal to production, and run app again, morgan will not be enabled.
 To set env var in terminal:

       1) export NODE_ENV=production
       2) nodemon (then name of file to run)

 */